OpenPrinting/cups-browsed/DEVELOPING.md

                            for new development and scheduled for removal.
     @link name@          - Provides a hyperlink to the corresponding function or type definition.
-    @since CUPS version@ - Marks the function as new in the specified version of CUPS.
+    @since version@      - Marks the function as new in the specified version.
     @private@            - Marks the function as private so it will not be included in the documentation.